 Limited Companies must produce P&L accounts every year

-If you are self employed or in a partnership, you probably won’t have to produce a formal P&L. But it’s a good exercise to go through anyway, as it shows you what’s happening in your business.
-Plus the information you prepare will help you fill out your self-assessment tax return.
+But it’s an excellent exercise to go through anyway, as it shows you what’s happening in your business.
+Plus, the information you prepare will help you fill out your self-assessment tax return.

 A P&L will also be necessary if you want to apply for a mortgage, take out a loan, or get other financing for your business.